lisachenko/go.aopphp.com/source/docs/initial-configuration/index.md

 }
 ```

-Look at the method `getApplicationLoaderPath()`.
-It must return the path to the application
-loader file, typically `autoload.php` or `bootstrap.php`.
-Aspect kernel will delegate control to that
-file for registering an autoloader for application classes.

 ### 2. Configure the aspect kernel in the front controller

 To configure the aspect kernel, call `init()` method of kernel instance.